What harmful conditions do the guards have? Harmful production factors

 Inspection procedure before employment consists in the following algorithm:

-1. After the employer signs the application for admission to the enterprise, the future employee is sent for a medical examination.
-Direction issued from the personnel department, in which harmful factors or types of work are clearly prescribed.
+1. After the employer signs an application for employment at the enterprise, the future employee is sent for a medical examination.
+Directions are issued from the HR department, which clearly states harmful factors or types of work.

-2. With the referral, you need to go to the registry of the polyclinic located at the place of residence, and additionally present an identity document.
-After that, you should visit all the specialists who are indicated in the medical card and in the health passport, as well as hand over the biomaterial for analysis.
-It is possible to conduct additional examinations to clarify the state of health.
+2. With a referral, you need to go to the reception desk of the clinic located at your place of residence and additionally present an identification document.
+Afterwards, you should visit all the specialists indicated in the medical record and health passport, and also submit the biomaterial for analysis.
+It is possible to conduct further examinations to clarify your health status.

 The conclusion of the preliminary examination is handed over to the future employee, and then transferred to the employer.

-The meaning of passing the examination before admission to the enterprise is to confirm the normal state of health for working in the proposed conditions.
+The purpose of undergoing a pre-employment examination is to confirm the normal state of health for work in the proposed conditions.

-1. To undergo a professional examination the direction is written out, which indicates harmful factors.
-This function is carried out by the HR department or service representative.
+1. To undergo a medical examination a referral is issued, which indicates harmful factors.
+This function is carried out by the human resources department or service representative.

-2. The event is organized by the employer in the clinic.
+2. The event is organized by the employer at the clinic.

-3. To undergo a medical examination, a form is issued to an employee by the employees of the polyclinic, it contains a list of specialists who should be passed and the liver tests and instrumental examinations provided for by the order for medical examinations.
+3. To undergo a medical examination, a form is given to the employee by the staff of the clinic; it contains a list of specialists who should undergo liver tests and instrumental examinations provided for by the order for medical examinations.

-Periodic examinations are carried out with a frequency determined by order 302 on the passage of compulsory medical examinations.
+Carrying out periodic inspections is carried out with the frequency determined by order 302 on passing mandatory medical examinations.

 Harmful factors and types of work